Test the Water Year 6 sailing

 “Our children’s experiences should not be limited by cost.
-It is our aim that every child

-  experiences a range of opportunities offered to them from trips away, theatre visits, activities,

-  sports and sailing here at UKSA.
-I know what a difference you are making by supporting the ‘Test the

-  Water’ programme, I see every day the children develop in confidence and self-esteem to become more

-  prepared for life’s aspirations.”
+It is our aim that every child experiences a range of opportunities offered to them from trips away, theatre visits, activities, sports and sailing here at UKSA.
+I know what a difference you are making by supporting the ‘Test the Water’ programme, I see every day the children develop in confidence and self-esteem to become more prepared for life’s aspirations.”

-  A huge thanks to the following supporters for their continued support
+A huge thanks to the following supporters who have helped fund this programme:

 - Aberdeen Standard Investments

 - The WightAid Foundation

 - Chris and Victoria Preston

 - Daisie Rich Trust